huobi/ltc-trade-result-history/README.md

 second column 2 for trade type;(1 for buy, 2 for sell)

-third column 0.46 for amount of bitcoins;
+third column 0.46 for amount of litecoins;

 forth column 806.37 for the price;(CNY)